smash8tap/Notes/Active Learning/CTU-13 Stream.md

 - Have a minimum number of botnet labels in the initial learning set **done**
 - Maybe we have to sort the initial training set according to time
 - Convert the test data into the distinc classes fo labels and then test the accuracy on each of the class
+- **Try to segregate the data into time windows**
+- **Look at the data from a particular time window and perform (pool based?) active learning on those netflows**

 ## Conclusions Drawn

 - Dont use a ratio to manually split the data
 - Going sequentially (temporally) is not a good idea when we are extracting first 100 botnet, 1000 normal, 10000 bg data points. because when we start training the AL model it will just have Backgorund data
 - Choosing data points with highest entropy is better then Randomly choosing data points for query (because the amount of bg data is much more)

 ## QUestions

 - Is it a good idea to make test and pool split?

 ## Scenario 1